Basic Camp is the premier leadership program of its

 Fort Knox, Ky., Cadets gain an experience that runs the gamut of Army life and

-the responsibilities of being an officer.
+the responsibilities of being an Army Officer.
 The course instills confidence and

-decision-making abilities to become a leader, in the Army and in life.
+decision-making abilities to become a leader within the United States Army and in life.

-of the course is to train U.S. Army ROTC Cadets to Army standards, to develop
+of Advanced Camp is to train Senior Army ROTC Cadets to Army standards, to develop

 having contracted to join the Army.
 Successful completion of Advanced Camp is a

-prerequisite to becoming an Army officer through ROTC.
+prerequisite to becoming a commissioned United States Army officer through the Senior Army ROTC program.

-course starts with individual training and leads to collective training,
+course starts with individual training and leads through collective training,

 building from simple to complex tasks.
 This building-block approach permits